 At one time or another, we've all been involved in a purely sexual relationship.
 Whether it's a friends-with-benefits-style connection or a random, onetime hookup with no strings attached, there are all sorts of ways we enjoy strictly physical connections with other people.
 But is it actually possible for these fleeting run-ins—ones based solely on the foundation of casual sex and little else—to turn into more serious connections worthy of marathon phone sessions, bae status, and (gasp) eventual declarations of love?

 Casual Sex: Three Types

 - No Strings: "Sex with no strings attached is as casual as casual sex gets," says Joannides.
 "It often involves sex with a total stranger whom you might have only met in the last hour."
-One-night stands fall into this category, and, as he points out, alcohol is often a factor.
+One-night stands fall into this category, and, as he points out, alcohol is often a preceding factor.

 For one, it's the novelty.
 We're all pretty well familiar with the excitement we feel when we're having sex with someone new.
 Well, casual sex enables us to feel that feeling over and over again.
 Some might also choose to be sexually active with someone they're attracted to—before getting to know them on an emotional level—just to find out whether sexual chemistry exists.
 If not, then they'll move on before pursuing something more serious and lasting.

 Ironically, many of us end up being open to (and commencing) a more serious relationship once we discover we not only enjoy the sex but that we also like our sexual partners as people—after having hooked up before and spent time canoodling, eating breakfast, or chatting—right after the deed is done.
-In this way, an emotional bond is often the catalyst for something more serious, and a committed relationship may often be the next step.
+In this way, an emotional bond is often the catalyst for something more serious, and a committed relationship may be the next step.

 It's also fair to say that—romantic or not—the very act of sexual intercourse inspires us to partner up.
 After all, you’re clearly attracted to this person and (hopefully) fully enjoy the intimacy.